MSc in Data Science

 - You can download the aptitude test notes which help you in preparing for the aptitude test.

-Students should estimate the total time commitment of the course as 15 to 20 hours per week during term-time - that is, about half that expected of a full-time student - although not all of this time need be spent in College.
+- Part-time students should estimate the total time commitment of the course as 15 to 20 hours per week during term-time - that is, about half that expected of a full-time student - although not all of this time need be spent in College.